Roses Are Red (band): Post-break up

 Tom Zenns joined the band Time & Distance, but left shortly after.
 Andy Champion also joined T&D around the same time, playing bass, before leaving to join Zenns in his new project, Love or Lust.
 Zenns later went on to brief eSports career, seeing him in the 2018 draft pool for the NBA2K League, however he went undrafted.
-Later he went on to complete Sekiro: Shadows Die Twice 3 times on stream for over 1000 viewers gaining him popularity amongst the games community.
-Champion eventually left LOL and briefly played in the Buffalo, NY-based band The Boy And His Machine and is a current member of Losers Club.
+Later he went on to complete Sekiro: Shadows Die Twice three times on stream for over 1000 viewers gaining him popularity amongst the games community.
+Champion eventually left LOL and briefly played in the Buffalo, New York–based band The Boy And His Machine and is a current member of Losers Club.
 Michael Lasaponara played drums in the California-based-band William Tell for a short while, appearing on Last Call with Carson Daly.
 He then began doing drum tech work for bands such as The Used, The Academy Is..., Armor For Sleep, Cobra Starship and Chiodos before playing drums in Cute Is What We Aim For until their short-lived break-up in 2009.
 He is now with the New York band Nocturnal Me.
 Brian Gordner is now a tour manager and has worked with Straylight Run and Augustana, while his brother Matthew is the General Manager of Portland-based indie label Rise Records.
 Kevin Mahoney now plays guitar in Hit The Lights and a side project by the name of Holy War.
-Vincent Minervino was working on forming a new band called American Hearts, which later became My Island.
-Minervino left the project and played guitar in The Brigantines, a Surf-Pop band until switching to drums and joining the instrumental surf trio Black Flamingos, based out of Asbury Park, NJ.
-He and his wife have since formed a record label by the name of Hi-Tide Recordings.
+Vincent Minervino formed post-hardcore group My Island after moving to New Jersey in 2007.
+The band played a few shows in before Minervino left the project and formed surf-pop group The Brigantines as vocalist and guitarist.
+In 2014, Minervino switched to drums to form instrumental “surf-noir” trio Black Flamingos, based out of Asbury Park, NJ.
+He and his wife have since launched Hi-Tide Recordings & Nu-Tone – a record label group specializing in surf, lounge, exotica, Latin soul, cinematic funk, and more.